pyplati/platipy/paper.md

 bibliography: paper.bib
 ---

-**Questions for Rob**

-- Casing of platipy?
-PlatiPy?
-PLATIPy?
-- Examples of published papers which have used PlatiPy features?
-- Updates affiliations

 # Summary

 PlatiPy provides a collection of tools and utilities to enable medical image analysis research using Python.
 This include functions to convert data to/from the commonly used DICOM format into more research friendly NIfTI format, functionality to assist image registration and atlas-based segmentation as well as tools to visualise images quickly and efficiently to enable rapid development of research.
 Auto-segmentation models developed within various research projects are also deployed as part of the library.